ropensci-archive/tidytags/README.md

 For help with initial **tidytags** setup, see the [Getting started with tidytags](https://docs.ropensci.org/tidytags/articles/setup.html/) vignette (`vignette("setup", package = "tidytags")`).
-Specifically, this guide offers help for four key tasks:
+Specifically, this guide offers help for two key tasks:

 1. Making sure your TAGS tracker can be accessed
-2. Getting and storing a Google API key
-3. Getting and storing Twitter API tokens
+2. Getting and storing Twitter API tokens
-4. Getting and storing an OpenCage Geocoding API key

 ------------------------------------------------------------------------